Healthy Recipes Blog

 • In a large saucepan, add the chicken broth, kosher salt, black pepper, onion powder, garlic powder, and thyme.
 Whisk to combine.

 • Turn the heat off.
-In batches in a blender (carefully!), or using an immersion blender, blend the soup until smooth.*
+Using an immersion blender, blend the soup until smooth.

-• Return the soup to the stockpot (if you didn't use an immersion blender).
-Turn the heat up to medium-low.
-Stir in the heavy cream and the Parmesan, then taste to see if you'd like to add more salt.
-Cook just until heated through, about 2 minutes.
+• Turn the heat up to medium-low.
+Stir in the heavy cream and parmesan.
+Cook the soup just until heated through, about 2 minutes.
+Don't let it boil.
 Serve immediately.

 There are two ways to puree a soup.
 For a very creamy texture, working in at least two batches, carefully transfer the hot soup to your stand blender.
 Blend each batch until completely smooth and transfer it to a bowl.
 When all batches are done, return the pureed soup to the pot and proceed with the recipe.
 You can see the results of this method in the photos on this page - very smooth and creamy.